 Reproductive technologies are lightly regulated in the United States, by either governments or the medical profession, and are often not covered by medical insurance.
 Many European countries have stronger regulation, but also cover the procedures with medical insurance.
 Regulation and insurance often go hand in hand.
 It is even legal in the United States for women to sell their eggs, though medical professionals recognize that this creates ethical problems.

 Medical personnel involved in ART persistently fight certain misunderstandings and myths about reproduction.
-Perhaps the most pervasive is not understanding that the fertility of women drops precipitously as they approach and pass the age of forty.
-Even the successful use of ART follows the same harsh curve, with a woman’s chances of success spiraling down the older she gets.
+Perhaps the most pervasive is not understanding that the fertility of women drops precipitously as they approach and pass the age of 40.
+Even the successful use of ART follows the same harsh curve, with a woman’s chances of success spiralling down the older she gets.
 It does not help that older celebrities often receive considerable press coverage when they have children, though the actual details, such as the use of a surrogate, are often not mentioned in press coverage.

 This book is written to be accessible to a popular audience and will be useful for anyone considering the use of assisted reproductive technologies.
-Though ART and IVF can be difficult, expensive, and disappointing, when they are successful we have happy parents and happy children.
+Though ART and IVF can be difficult, expensive and disappointing, when they are successful we have happy parents and happy children.
 Gay couples and women who are single by choice also have the opportunity to become parents.

 Preimplantation genetic diagnosis (PGD), genetically testing embryos before implantation in the womb, has become common.
-It is now possible to test for a variety of genetic diseases, such as cystic fibrosis, sickle-cell anemia, and spinal muscular atrophy.
+It is now possible to test for a variety of genetic diseases, such as cystic fibrosis, sickle-cell anaemia and spinal muscular atrophy.
 Testing for such diseases can also occur in utero, though the answer at that point is an abortion, rather than discarding an embryo in the laboratory.
 PGD is not always successful as many hereditary diseases do not have obvious identifying genetic sequences.

 Some parents want to test for the sex of their embryos and to discard embryos of the wrong sex.
-Some fertility doctors refuse to test for sex, a position articulated by one of Klitzman’s sources, a Minnesota-based fertility specialist: ‘Sex is not a disease! (p.112)’.
+Some fertility doctors refuse to test for sex, a position articulated by one of Klitzman’s sources, a Minnesota-based fertility specialist: ‘Sex is not a disease!’ (p.112).
 Other doctors are willing to select embryos based on sex where the wish is to balance the sex of the family’s children.
 Still other doctors are content to select embryos to satisfy a range of requirements.
 Patients can also shop for the fertility doctor they want.
 The result is that sex selection has become increasingly common in the United States through ART.
-Sex selection through ultrasound and abortion in China, India, and South Korea distorts populations by millions of excess sons.
+Sex selection through ultrasound and abortion in China, India and South Korea distorts populations by millions of excess sons.
 There is little research following up on the lives of babies born using ART.
-Such studies are expensive, difficult, and require patience.
+Such studies are expensive, difficult and require patience.
 There is some evidence, which usually appears only after the children enter school, that children of IVF and intracytoplasmic sperm injection have greater ‘rates of intellectual disability’ (p.266).